dc250601/GSOC/README.md

 #### Things we experimented with:-
 * Clipping extreme peaks[max suppression] in the data to highlight more subtle feature
 * Testing the amount of zero suppression which suits the best.
-For max suppression, we clipped the data channel-wise for every single image using their standard deviations.
+For max suppression, we clipped the data channel-wise for every single image using their standard deviations.</br>
 For zero suppression, we globally clipped the min value up to a certain range,

 #### Results